guangxush/LearnEng/TED/README.md

 better with other people, this makes it easier for you to find someone who's good match for you, fall in love with them and make your relationship last.

-###

-In the 1600s, the Dutch East India Company employed hundreds of ships to trade gold, porcelain, spices and silks around the globe.
-But running this massive operation wasn't cheap.
-In order to fund their expensive voyages, the company turned to private citizens- individuals who could invest money to support the trip in exchange for a share of the ship's profits.
-This practice allowed the company to afford even grander voyages, increasing profits for both themselves and their savvy investors.
-Selling these shares in coffee houses and shipping ports across the continent, the Dutch East India Company unknowingly invented the world's first stock market.
-Since then, companies have been collecting funds from willing investors to support all kinds of business.
-And today, the stock market has schools, careers, and even whole television channels dedicated to understanding it.

-But the modern stock market is significantly more complicated than its original incarnation.
-So how do companies and investors use the market today?
-Let's imagine a new coffee company that decides to launch on the market.
-First, the company will advertise itself to big investors.
-If they think the company is a good idea, they get the first crack at investing and then sponsor the company's initial public offering, or IPO.
-This launches the company onto the official public market, where any company or individual who believes the business could be profitable might by stock.
-Buying stocks makes those investors partial owners in the business.
-Their investment helps the company to grow, and it becomes more successful, more buyers may see potential and start buying stocks.
-As demand for those stocks increases, so does their price, increasing the cost for prospective buyers, and raising the value of the company's stocks people already own.
-For the company, this increased interest helps fund new initiatives, and also boosts its overall market value, by showing how many people are willing to invest in their idea.
-However, if for some reason a company starts to seem less profitable, the reverse can also happen.
-If investors think their stock value is going to decline, they'll sell their stocks with the hopes of making a profit before the company loses more value.
-As stocks are sold and demand for the stock goes down, the stocks price falls, and with it, the company's market value.

-These can leave investors with big losses - unless the company starts to look profitable again. this see-saw of supply and demand is influenced by many factors.
-Companies are under the unavoidable influence of market forces such as the fluctuating price of materials, changes in production technology, and the shifting costs of labor.
-Investors may be worried about changes in leadership, bad publicity, or larger factors like new laws and trade policies.
-And of course, plenty of investors are simply ready to sell valuable stocks and pursue personal interests.
-All these variables cause day-to-day noise in the marker, which can make companies appear more or less successful.
-And-in the stock market, appearing to lose value often leads to losing investors, and in turn, losing actual value.
-Human confidence in the market has the power to trigger everything from economic booms to financial crises.
-And this difficult-to-track variable is why most professional promote reliable long term investing over trying to make quick cash.

-However, experts are constantly building tools in efforts increase their chances of success in this highly unpredictable system.
-But the stock market is not just for the rich and powerful.
-With the dawn of the Internet, everyday investors can buy stocks in many of the exact same ways a large investor would.
-And as more people educate themselves about this complex system. they too can trade stocks, support the businesses they believe in, and pursue their financial goals.
-The first step is getting invested.